-A breast augmentation with lift, also know as breast augmentation-mastopexy, is one of the most common procedures Dr. Butler and Dr. Leveque perform.
-Whether do to breast feeding, weight changes, or age, it is common for women to lose both breast volume and have sagging breasts.
+Breast augmentation with lift, also know as breast augmentation-mastopexy, is one of the most common procedures Dr. Butler Dr. Patterson, and Dr. Leveque perform.
+Whether due to breastfeeding, weight changes, or age, it is common for women to lose breast volume and have sagging breasts.
 The combination of a breast augmentation with a lift will give you beautifully shaped breasts with the desired “perkiness”.

 Deflated & droopy breasts

 Multiple different incision patterns and subsequent scar patterns are used depending on the existing breast shape and degree of droopiness or ptosis.

 Small changes can be achieved leaving a scar only around the areola (circumareolar, peri-areolar or donut).
 Most patients require at least a circumvertical (lollipop-shaped) scar in order to achieve the desired amount of lift and reshaping.
 Many patients require the addition of a horizontal scar at the bottom of the breast creating an “anchor-shaped” or “inverted T” scar to achieve the desired amount of lift and reshaping.